The War of 1812: Objects from the Collection

 Carronades were first introduced and manufactured in Scotland by the Carron Company, in 1779.
 They were designed specifically to require minimal effort in moving, loading and firing.
 Their light weight and short barrels made them immediately practical on board ships.
 Although the firing range was very short, they were particularly effective in destroying the rigging of enemy ships.
 With the versatility of long range guns and continued sophistication of naval weaponry, the carronades were soon restricted to augmenting a ship’s artillery.
 By 1860, most carronades became virtually obsolete.

-The Lyceum Collection, purchased with a donation from Interarms North American Group of Alexandria.
+Alexandria History Museum at the Lyceum, purchased with a donation from Interarms North American Group of Alexandria.

 Sword and Scabbard